ARMmbed/mbed-os-5-docs/docs/refs/api/storage/storage_intro.md

 A minimal file system needs to provide the following functions:

-- file open
+- File open.
-- file close
+- File close.
-- file read
+- File read.
-- file write
+- File write.
-- file seek
+- File seek.

 Here is the full API that a filesystem may implement: